niplav/site/estimated_life_expectancy.md

 mean age was 37.94 years (37.06 years for men and 38.83 years for women) with the youngest respondents being 16 years old and the oldest being 82 years old (youngest/oldest male: 16/82, youngest/oldest female: 17/74).
+The standard deviation for age was 17.13 (16.7 for men, 17.38 for women).

 		dm::mu(*+data)
 	37.9479166666666666